How do I Choose the Best Birdwatching Camera?

 Lens Quality and Zoom

 A high-quality lens is crucial.
 Telephoto lenses, which zoom in on distant subjects, are especially helpful.
-Look for a strong optical zoom (not just digital zoom) to capture details of feathers and distant flight shots without losing clarity.
+Look for a strong optical zoom.
+It will capture details of feathers and distant flight shots.
+This way, you will not lose clarity.

 Optical Zoom vs. Digital Zoom